ruuda/blog/posts/on-benchmarking.md

 For the remainder of the post I will assume that we know exactly what we want to measure, and that we have decided on a setup to measure that value reliably.
-But even with a good setup, noise is going to be inevitable.
+But even with a good setup, noise and imprecision are going to be inevitable.
-We have to quantify it and deal with it.
+We have to quantify them and deal with it.

 A statistical test
 ------------------